syavorsky/comment-parser/README.md

 Lib source code is written in TypeScript and all data shapes are conveniently available for your IDE of choice.
 All types described below can be found in [primitives.ts](src/primitives.ts)

-The input source is fist parsed into lines, then lines split into tokens, and finally, tokens are processed into blocks of tags
+The input source is first parsed into lines, then lines split into tokens, and finally, tokens are processed into blocks of tags

 ### Block